-SkyTeam member China Eastern Airlines and its subsidiary Shanghai Airlines currently sell heavily discounted tickets from Budapest to Melbourne and Sydney, with prices going as low as €671 (~HUF 264,941).
-A change of planes in Shanghai is necessary to get the lowest fare.
+SkyTeam member China Eastern Airlines currently sells heavily discounted tickets from Milan to Sydney, with prices going as low as €564.
+Two changes of planes in Xi’an and Shanghai are necessary to get the lowest fare.
+Departures are available in late February and March 2025.

 Our availability calendar highlights all possible flight dates at the lowest price for trips up to 28 days.
 It will forward you to Skyscanner with your selected flight dates.
 There you can check what OTAs have to offer, or let the site forward you to China Eastern’s website, where flights are €30 more expensive.